crrips/notes_app/README.md

 ‼️ TESTS SHOULD RUN ONLY INSIDE THE CONTAINER ‼️

-After starting the application, you need to know the container id of the backend container.
+After starting the application, you need to know the container ID of the backend container.
 You can find it by running the following command:
 ```
 docker ps
 ```